testillano/h2agent/docs/api/README.md

 }
 ```

-The `needsStorage` field is a computed boolean: `true` when any loaded provision contains transformation items with source type `serverEvent`/`clientEvent` or target type `serverEventToPurge`/`clientEventToPurge`.
+The `needsStorage` field is a computed boolean: `true` when any loaded provision contains transformation items with source type `serverEvent`/`clientEvent` or target type `serverEvent`/`clientEvent` (with `eraser` source, used for event deletion).
 This allows runners to auto-detect whether storage must be enabled for the current test scenario.

 #### Stateful detection warnings